SuaiburRahman/SuaiburRahman/README.md

 ### Hi there 👋
 I'm Md.
-Suaibur Rahman from Bangladesh, and I do content on Machine & Deep learning based project and Development.
+Suaibur Rahman from Bangladesh, and I am working on Machine & Deep learning based project and Development.
 I really enjoy learning deferent type of programming languages and frameworks like python, Java, HTML and so on.

 Skills: Python/ HTML / C+/MATLAB